sara21rgb/Polymarket-Kalshi-btc-arbitrage-bot/README.md

-# Polymarket-Kalshi BTC Arbitrage Tool
+# Polymarket-Kalshi BTC Arbitrage bot

 15-minute BTC market arbitrage bot that detects price differences between **Polymarket** and **Kalshi** and decides **when to buy on Polymarket** based on configurable rules.